CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Underneath: directly below

-Explanation of the above passage: Mr. Lamb tried and to stop him and said that there was no need to leave the garden just because of him.
+Explanation / Answer: Mr. Lamb tried and to stop him and said that there was no need to leave the garden just because of him.
 He also told him that he kept the gate open for people it was only Derry who jumped the wall.
 Derry got angry for being pointed at like that.
 He also clarified that he hadn’t come to steal anything from there.
 Mr. Lamb agreed by saying that at many times, apples had been stolen by young boys and that Derry was not so young.
 But still, Derry wanted to leave.
 Mr. Lamb told him not to be afraid of him and asked him to stay there for a while.
 Derry told him that he was not afraid of anyone; rather people were afraid of him.
 Lamb asked him the reason for that.
 He told him that he knew what people thought and how they behaved in front of him.
 Mr. Lamb questioned him about what others thought of him.
 Derry said that people got scared on seeing his face.
 Some considered it bad or ugly while some even took pity on him by saying that he was a poor boy.
 He added that they were fake.
 Actually, they all were afraid of his face.
 He even got scared of his own face when he looked into the mirror.
 He added that Mr Lamb will also pity him but in his heart, he will also be scared of Derry.

 Passage: MR LAMB: No, Not the whole of you.
 Not of you.